jmcely-hub/jmcely-hub.github.io/_pages/about.md

 I am **Juan Manuel Cely**, a Ph.D. student in the Department of Ecology and Evolutionary Biology at the University of Michigan, where I am a member of the [Functional Forest Ecology Lab](https://sites.lsa.umich.edu/umanalab/) led by Professor María Natalia Umaña.

-My long-term goal is to contribute to our understanding of why tropical forests are so diverse.
-I am particularly interested in how plant physiology shapes demographic processes and how these processes ultimately drive community assembly.
-I combine field experiments, long-term forest monitoring, plant functional trait measurements, and statistical modeling to address these questions.

-Most of my work takes place in the tropical dry forests of Colombia, and I am currently seeking opportunities to expand my research to other Neotropical countries.
+My long-term goal is to contribute to our understanding of the megadiverse tropical forests.
+I am particularly interested in how trees' physiology shapes demographic processes and how these processes ultimately drive the assemblage of communities.
+Most of my work has taken place in the tropical dry forests of Colombia, and I am currently seeking opportunities to expand my research to other Neotropical forests.

 Feel free to explore my publications, current projects, CV, and contact information throughout this website.